tilak-pujari/ActitimeDemo/README.md

 - Write a program to check leap year.
 - Write a program to calculate simple interest.
 - Write a program to calculate compound interest.
-- Write a program to find the perimeter of a rectangle
+- Write a program to find the perimeter of a rectangle.
-- Write a program to find the number is Even or Odd
+- Write a program to find the number is Even or Odd.
-- Write a program to find given number is positive or negative
+- Write a program to find given number is positive or negative.
-- Write a program to get the values from user using Scanner class
+- Write a program to get the values from user using Scanner class.

 ## Pattern Programs
 - Write a program to right angled triangle pattern